STRIKERnz/Palworld-Ftoggle/README.md

 Change line 21 - XButton2::  [AHKs List of Keys](https://www.autohotkey.com/docs/v1/KeyList.htm)

-The UI x, y can also be changed to suit where ever you want it or just remove it.
+The UI x, y can also be changed to suit where ever you want it.

 Change line 14 x, y to suit. best placed lower on the screen to reduce clicking the ui which pulls focus.